tinaponting/protect-wordpress/README.md

 UPDATED FILES AND FOLDERS:

+- Updated: 231027, updated, extra .htacces1.
 - Added: 231027, list of hetzner.de Hell - if you got trouble with them.
 - Updated: 231025 wp-coontent with alternatives.
-- Updated: 231023,htaccess1  for better protection, works very well:)  withon my htaccess1: deny;  bytesdance/petalbot hell!
+- Updated: 231023, htaccess1  for better protection, works very well:)  withon my htaccess1: deny;  bytesdance/petalbot hell!
 - Updated: 231018, htacces1 better header security.
 - Updated: 231016, htacces1 for a secure site:)
 - Updated: 231012, if you only want some useragents.